 Beetroot is a great spring or fall vegetable to grow.

-Once the beetroot seedlings have emerged, thin them out (as outlined above) so there is only one plant per hole.
+Once the beetroot seedlings have emerged, thin them out (as outlined above) so that there is only one plant per hole.

-Once the beets pop their little heads out of the soil, you can water the little seedlings.
 Don’t forget to weed your container garden regularly because this root vegetable doesn’t like to compete for space.

 Planting Beets from Scraps